National Comic Book Day – Celebrated on September 25th Every Year

-For those who love comic books, there is at least one day where you can celebrate with friends who share your passion.
-National Comic Book Day is here for you.
+For those who love comic books, there is at least one day when you can celebrate with friends who share your passion.
+National Comic Book Day is celebrated on 25th of September.

-This is an annual day where comic book lovers gather in their respective communities to share their love of comic books.
+This is an annual day where comic book lovers gather in their respective communities to share their love of comic publications.
 From its humble origins to spawning huge blockbuster movies, comic books have been a part of popular culture for over a century.
-This year, National Comic Book Day is scheduled for September 25th, 2020.
-It will consist of many comic book day activities in major cities such as Atlanta, Austin, Baltimore, Boston, Chicago, and across the USA.

 While COVID-19 may limit the personal gatherings, virtual sessions may provide the connection that many comic book lovers will enjoy on this remarkable day.